 Overwhelm expands the more you stay feeling overwhelmed.
 You can’t work through overwhelm hoping it will just stop.

 To stop feeling overwhelmed, focus on being present.
 Be present on the work that you’re doing and work on that until complete.
-This will help you stop thinking negatively about overwhelm and focus on the task at hand.
+Being present will help you stop thinking negatively about overwhelm and focus on the task at hand.

-If you’re feeling stuck with overwhelm, focus on the present moment and focus on just one thing.
-Divert your energy and focus from everything else apart from the present moment and doing just one thing at a time.
+If you feel stuck with overwhelm, focus on the present moment and focus on just one thing.
+Take your energy and focus from everything else apart from the present moment and doing just one thing at a time.

 4. Take action

-Overwhelm is a type of mental and physical paralysis where you feel unable to think clearly or take action.
+Overwhelm is a mental and physical paralysis where you feel unable to think clearly or take action.
 Feeling overwhelmed can also cause you to procrastinate and waste time and energy on unimportant projects and tasks.

-The best way to deal with overwhelm is simply to take action.
+The best way to deal with overwhelm is to take action.
 To get in motion so you can make progress and build momentum.

-Take action by deciding on one specific thing to work on.
+Take action by deciding on one specific thing to do.
 Start by identifying the first step and focus on getting that done.
 Don’t worry about anything else apart from that one thing in front of you.

 Take the first step.
 Get it done and then move onto the second step, and so on.
-The simple act of taking action on just one thing will help you feel clearer and less overwhelmed.
+The simple act of taking action on just one thing will help you feel less overwhelmed.

 5. Take some time out

 If you’re feeling overwhelmed, it’s time to do something about it.
 To deal with overwhelm, stop being immersed in your overwhelm and take some time out so you can clear your mind and think clearly.

-When you take some time away you can look at the specific things that create the overwhelm.
-This helps you gain some clarity about actions you can take to get rid of the overwhelm.
+When you take some time away, you can look at the specific things that create the overwhelm.
+Identifying the causes of overwhelm enables you to get clear on actions you can take to stop overwhelm.

 6. Stop saying yes